Juiced Bikes - RipCurrent vs. Rad Power Bikes - Rad Rover

 Torque Sensor vs. Cadence Sensor

 There are 2 types of pedal assist or PAS.
-Cadence based pedal assist and torque based pedal assist.
+Cadence-based pedal assist and torque based pedal assist.
 The RipCurrent uses the more advanced Torque Sensor pedal assist, while the Rad Rover uses the Basic Cadence Assist.
 The difference is like night and day.

 Here are the detailed differences and why you will want the Torque Sensor on your next e-bike.

-The advantage is it is a inexpensive way to gain pedal assist.
-The disadvantage is that cadence sensor pedal assist turns on and off the motor like a switch and can feel unnatural and laggy.
+The advantage is it is an inexpensive way to gain pedal assist.
+The disadvantage is that the cadence sensor pedal assist turns on and off the motor like a switch and can feel unnatural and laggy.
 If the boost is put in the higher settings, the bike can take off suddenly when you turn the pedals.

 Cadence assist-only systems are not allowed in Japan due to safety reasons.
-Additionally if the boost is set lower than your desired pedal effort, it will feel like you are pedaling against the motor.
+Additionally, if the boost is set lower than your desired pedal effort, it will feel like you are pedaling against the motor.

 Torque Based Pedal Assist is a much more advanced technology.
 There is a precision strain gauge that measures the exact amount of pressure you put on the pedals.
 This information is used to work out how much assist to give to the motor in real time.
-The measurement happens 1,000 times a second and the effect is that the pedal assist is very smooth and natural feeling.
+The measurement happens 1,000 times a second and the effect is that the pedal assist is a very smooth and natural feeling.
 The only way to describe it is “bionic” and the bike feels weightless.
 It feels totally different from the basic cadence assist which just “turns on” like a motor scooter and you are along for the ride.

 To sum it up:

-Once you try the Torque Sensor type Pedal assist its really hard to go back to Cadence-only pedal assist.
-Most bikes in this class use basic cadence sensors to reduce cost, but eventually you will want to have the Torque Sensor pedal assist on your next e-bike if you enjoy pedaling and value a bicycle like riding experience.
+Once you try the Torque Sensor type Pedal assist it's really hard to go back to Cadence-only pedal assist.
+Most bikes in this class use basic cadence sensors to reduce cost, but eventually, you will want to have the Torque Sensor pedal assist on your next e-bike if you enjoy pedaling and value a bicycle like riding experience.